fflorey/advent_of_code_2024/README.md

 ### Day 14: the robots, the restroom and...

-a) Easy, just calculation some position on a map.
+a) Easy, just calculating some position on a map.
 Really, easy.
 Could be a exercise for day 1

 b) But then came b!)
 And b is really wonderfull!
 Finally, i learned a lot about modulu ('%'-operator), and it is impressive, of how humans are able to identify a christmas tree!
 Really, a wonderful, surprising exercise as part b).

-And it is weekende - so no worry about the time - perfect for this one!
+And it is weekend - so no worry about the time i spent here  - perfect for this one!